parimalp/awslabs_2018_2/GUI_Flow_lab.md

     <i>Data transfer information in the profile summary</i>
     </p>

-1. Double-click on the **Application Timeline** entry in the **Assistant** tab, expand all entries in the timeline graph and see various activities in each fucntional units of the design
+1. Select the **Waveform** tab, expand all entries in the timeline graph and see various activities in each fucntional units of the design
     <p align="center">
     <img src ="./images/guiflow_lab/FigGUIflowLab-30.png"/>
     </p>
     <p align = "center">
     <i>Timeline graph showing various activities in various region of the system</i>
     </p>
-1. Using left-button mouse click, select region around 1.192 ms to 1.194 ms region to zoom in into the view
+1. Using left-button mouse click, select region around 1.127 ms to 1.128 ms region to zoom in into the view
 1. Observe various stall taking palce
     <p align="center">
     <img src ="./images/guiflow_lab/FigGUIflowLab-31.png"/>